Skip to main content

 Additionally, two teams will be honored:

-- The McGuffey Upper Scioto High School women's basketball team - State champions in both 1993 and 1994, these young women put together back-to-back undefeated seasons.
-The 1993 team finished 27-0 before defeating Zanesville Bishop Rosecrans in double overtime in the state final.
+• The Upper Scioto Valley High School 1993 & 1994 State Champion Girls basketball teams - The 1993 team finished 27-0 before defeating Zanesville Bishop Rosecrans in double overtime in the state final.
 The following year, they went 26-1 and again clinched the state title.
-Notably, their boys team also won the state championship in 1994, making McGuffey Upper Scioto the first high school to win both titles in the same season.
+Notably, their boys team also won the state championship in 1994, making Upper Scioto Valley the first high school to win both titles in the same season.

 "This class represents the very best of Ohio basketball, from high school standouts to college stars, and from pioneering coaches to NBA executives," said Daugherty.
 "We're excited to share their stories and preserve the rich history of basketball in our state."

 The 2025 Induction Ceremony will take place on April 12, 2025, at the Hilton Polaris in Columbus.
-Tickets for the event will go on sale November 1, 2024.
+Tickets are on sale now on the website.

 For a complete listing of Ohio Basketball Hall of Fame Inductees, visit the alphabetical listing on our website.